Manuri/mongodb-atlas-data-service/README.md

 ## What you'll build

-You'll build a RESTful service that provides an API to perform keyword serching on a MongoDB Atlas cloud database cluster on Google Cloud Platform(GCP).
+You'll build a RESTful service that provides an API to perform keyword serching on a MongoDB Atlas cloud database cluster.
-The service also will be depoyed on Google Kubernetes Engine of GCP.
+The service will be depoyed on Google Kubernetes Engine(GKE) of GCP.

 ## Compatibility